 This paper presents a team plan specification language that combines work in the creation of generic team plans and design of intelligent interfaces.
-Two motivations the language are (1) to combine inter-agent cooperation and operator interaction of complex behaviors into a single plan, and (2) to separate plan design and UI design such that they are created by application domain experts and human interaction experts, respectively.
-The result is a generic language for multi-robot plans that defines tasks to be performed, interactions for maintaining situational awareness, and mixed initiative reactions to operator workload.
+Two key motivations for developing the language are (1) to combine inter-agent cooperation and operator interaction of complex behaviors into a single plan, and (2) to separate plan design and UI design such that they are created by application domain experts and human interaction experts, respectively.
+The presented result is a generic language for multi-robot plans that defines tasks to be performed, operator interactions for maintaining situational awareness, and mixed initiative actions to react to operator workload.

-Categories and Subject Descriptors: 1.2.9 [Robotics]: Operator interfaces
+Categories and Subject Descriptors: I.2.9 [Robotics]: Operator interfaces